SpectralWaveData/spectral_wave_data/src/api/python/distribution/readme_pypi.md

     pip install spectral_wave_data

-in your actual Python environment on Linux or Windows-10.
+in your actual Python environment on Linux or Windows.
-Python 2.7, 3.5 and above are supported.
+Python 2.7 and 3.x are supported.

 On Linux spectral_wave_data is compiled on the manylinux2014 platform to confirm with most modern Linux systems.